-Uniform titles
+A.2.0 Uniform titles

 A title that differentiates Works or Variants and which is designed for identification and differentiation purposes in display.
 A uniform title is designed to quickly and concisely identify the entity it represents to as many users as possible, including both users familiar with and users unfamiliar with the entity being identified.
 This type of title may not be necessary in all systems, such as those utilize unique identifiers (e.g., ISAN or EIDR), or those that index in separate fields other distinguishing elements that will display with the title in search results, e.g., Year of reference.